 The availability of Internet access in the School District provides an opportunity for staff and students to access information and contribute to the School District's presence on the World Wide Web.
 The District/school/classroom websites must relate to curriculum or instructional matters, school authorized activities, or general information of interest to the public pertaining to the District or its schools.
 Staff and students are prohibited from publishing personal home pages or links to personal home pages as part of the District/school/classroom Web Page(s).
-Similarly, no individual or outside organization will be permitted to publish personal Web Page(s).
+Similarly, no individual or outside organization will be permitted to publish personal Web Pages as part of the District/school/classroom Web Page(s).